If you are interested in truth, I hope you will join me as we seek to discern it.

 But my favorite medium for communicating the truth is fiction.
 Truth wrapped in fiction has the power to engage the reader’s mind, heart and spirit.
 So it has the power to transform.
-For example, I wrote On The Edge twenty years ago, but current readers say that the book has changed their lives.
+For example, I wrote On The Edge over thirty years ago, but current readers say that the book has changed their lives.
 Obviously there is more at work than my own writing.

 If you would like to know more about my background, experiences, and faith journey, please read on.